-Snowflake TipsOur instructions show you how to create fabric or paper snowflakes with 6-sides, just like snowflakes that fall from the sky.
-Each snowflake is unique, and you'll find that varying the number and type of cuts made into your folded fabric will create a wide array of looks.
+Snowflake Cutting TipsLearn how to make 6-sided snowflakes, just like the snowflakes that fall from the sky.
+Each snowflake is unique, and you'll find that varying the number and type of cuts made into your folded paper or fabric creates a wide range of designs.

 For best results -- and easier cutting -- use small scissors that cut all the way to their pointed tips.
-Blunt edged scissors are best for kids -- tissue paper and parchment are good choices, and both are more durable than gift wrap paper.
+Blunt edged scissors are a good choice for young children, and they easily cut tissue paper and parchment, but aren't the best choice for fabric.